-If you have a vinyl or fiberglass pool, you can try to use a calcium scaling treatment as I described with calcium silicate.
-However, the downside is that this treatment can take months to start working if it makes any impact at all.
+If you have a vinyl or fiberglass pool, you can try to use a calcium scaling treatment, as I described with calcium silicate.
+However, the downside is that this treatment can take months to start working if it has any impact.

 The good news is that pool providers often have stronger chemicals that better tackle calcium silicate.
 So, you may want to call a professional if these other strategies don’t work for you.

 The key to preventing calcium scale is ensuring your pool water maintains the right balance of calcium and pH levels.
 You can use a few strategies with your standard pool maintenance to ensure your swimming water stays in tip-top shape.
 They include: